jnyaanga/jnyaanga/README.md

 <img align='right' src='cat.gif' width='180' height = '180' alt='Coding cat'>

-I am a PhD scientist and data enthusiast based in Chicago.
-I use bash, R, and python to perform statistical analyses, create detailed visualizations, and generate comprehensive reports for my research.
+I am a PhD scientist and bioinformatician based in Chicago.
+I use bash, R, python, and nextflow to perform statistical analyses, create detailed visualizations, and generate comprehensive reports for my research.
 If you're interested in the projects I work on, check out my [website](https://joynyaanga.com).

 Want to connect?
 Find me on [LinkedIn](https://www.linkedin.com/in/joy-nyaanga/)